 Always wash your hands after using any unsafe material.

-should be stored in a cool, dry place away from heat and sunlight.
-Some chemicals
+be stored in a cool, dry place away from heat and sunlight.
+Some chemicals like acids

 Hazards of improper use